captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Ha!
 ---
+Maybe I'll write a
+---
-Maybe I'll write a..."slam" poem about that
+"slam" poem about that
 ---
 and you can perform it.
 ---